WorldBrain/storex/README.md

 - **Report bugs:** The most simple way.
 Scream at us  :)  If you can find the time though, we'd really appreciate it if you could attach a PR with a failing unit test.
 - **Tackle outstanding bugs:** Great way to dip your toes in the water.
 Some of the reported bugs may already have failing unit tests attached to them!
 - **Propose new features:** Open an issue to describe a new feature you'd like to see.
 Please take the time to explain your reasoning behind the request, how it would benefit the Storex ecosystem and things like use-cases if relevant.
 - **Implement new features:** We try our best to make extensive descriptions of how features should work, and a clear decision process if the features are yet to be designed.
-Features to be implemented will soon be in the issue tracker with guides how to pick up those features.
+Features to be implemented [can be found here](https://github.com/WorldBrain/storex/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) with help how to pick up those features.

 ### Building for development